Rendering Quality in Enscape

 This slider determines how much effort Enscape should put into calculating the lighting in your scene.
 If you ever experience a low framerate or otherwise bad performance (perhaps because you’re running Enscape on a computer with low level hardware, or a very complex project) setting this slider to a lower setting will result in improved performance.

-With a few exemptions, this is the only setting controlling the actual performance when Enscape is rendering in real-time.
+This setting directly impacts performance when Enscape is rendering in real-time.
 So what are the available settings, and what do they affect?

 Draft